 I started writing my first text in the mid-1960’s out of necessity for the youth of our church.
 Two pieces came out of that experience, Calling On The Lord and a Here I am, Lord both set to popular folk tunes of the day.
 In the early 70’s another “catch” phrase during a sermon caught my attention, which resulted in the hymn Walking In Your Spirit.
 This piece took years of tinkering because the music wasn’t right as I wanted something that sounded syncopated in some places.
 (Finally, in 2002, I adapted a hymn I heard the organist play one day that fixed my discomfort, at least enough to publish it.)

 After retiring from my paying vocation in 1997 I developed another communion hymn using the tune from Rock of Ages to create Wash Me Lord (1998), which also had some subsequent “tuning.”
-It was during this same period the poem, How Long, Lord, How Long?, a poem that came into being.
+It was during this same period the poem, How Long, Lord, How Long?, a poem that came into being by a longing for the soul of our oldest son.
 Both of these are my personal favorites.
 The opportunity came up in 2002 to write new text for the old favorite hymn Amazing Grace, which I titled Amazing Praise and has a Trinity flavor to it.
 Also, during this time our church was having a special emphasis on discipleship, which inspired me to write this text Wake Up, Wake up for Jesus, sung to the tune everyone knows, Stand Up, Stand Up for Jesus.
 Later this was used as an optional song sung before Lesson 4 of CLCC’s seminar on Evangelism, Outreach and Affirmation as sort of a “7th inning stretch” in mid-afternoon to make sure everyone is awake for the last lesson. 🙂

 Following 2006 there was a “drought” of a few years before I started writing text set to The Church’s One Foundation in 2016.
 This drought was mostly brought on by the fact I was traveling extensively teaching seminars for CLCC.
 In a few months after leaving leadership in CLCC I had My Lord, My Savior simmering on the back burner and finished it in June 2016.